 Antero correctly points out that because the gas produced in Wellman and Estate of Tawney was not processed before its sale, those cases are not directly on point.
 We agree; however, we find that the underlying rationale of those cases applies with equal force to the question before us.
 In this case, just as in Wellman and Estate of Tawney, we are guided by basic contract principles, including "[t]he general rule as to oil and gas leases is that such contracts will generally be liberally construed in favor of the lessor, and strictly as against the lessee.'
 Syllabus Point 1, Martin v.
-Consolidated Coal & Oil Corp., 101 W.Va.
-721, 133 S.E.
-626 (1926)."
-Est. of Tawney, 219 W. Va. at 267, 633 S.E.2d at 23, Syl.
+Consolidated Coal & Oil Corp.,

+18 Wellman, 210 W. Va. at 202, 557 S.E.2d at 256, Syl.
 Pt.
-7. In this regard,
+4, in part.